 - When offering or providing services, information can only be obtained and shared about a pregnant person with their written consent (s.
 74(2)(e)(ii) of the CFCSA, and pursuant to FOI Regulation, s.
 11). - With the written consent of the pregnant person, an MCFD/DAA worker can make agreements or share information with other government bodies and community agencies where necessary to integrate the planning and/or delivery of support services (s.
-33.1(1)(b) of FOIPPA). - Only voluntary intervention and services can be provided to a pregnant person with no other children in their care.

-2. Fetus:

-- Any information that MCFD/DAA receives about a fetus from any source cannot legally be considered a child protection report under the CFCSA (as there is no child). - MCFD/DAA cannot use s.
-96 of the CFCSA to require disclosure of information with respect of a fetus (e.g., obtain information about a pregnant person in order to ensure the fetus will be safe when the baby is born). - 32.
-In May 2019, government lawyers advised MCFD that the Birth Alerts Scheme, including "the use of hospital alerts, and other activities involving the disclosure of information without the consent of expectant parents is both illegal and unconstitutional."
-This is an admission that the Birth Alerts Scheme was unlawful at all material times.
+33.1(1)(b) of FOIPPA). - Only voluntary intervention and services can be provided to a pregnant person with no other children in their care. - 2.
+Fetus: - Any information that MCFD/DAA receives about a fetus from any source cannot legally be considered a child protection report under the CFCSA (as there is no child). - MCFD/DAA cannot use s.
+96 of the CFCSA to require disclosure of information with respect of a fetus (e.g., obtain information about a pregnant person in order to ensure the fetus will be safe when the baby is born).

+32. At all material times, the Defendant knew or should have known that the Birth Alerts Scheme was illegal and unconstitutional.